lacklotus28-bit/PageWise/README.md

 - In-book text search (Ctrl+F) with match highlighting and cycling
 - Focus mode for distraction-free reading (F to toggle, Esc to exit)
 - Progress bar and chapter counter
-- Last position restored when reopening a book
+- Scroll position saved and restored within each chapter when reopening a book

 **Customization**
 - Font family and font size